Find All Places

 Nice wide crossing

-All along the Parks people were or had been burning off, blackened still smoking stumps and scrub were visible everywhere, the air a pall of grey hazy smoke.
+All along the Parks people were or had been burning off, blackened still smoking stumps and scrub were visible everywhere, the air a pall of

 Now this was fun!